f1redf0x/exvirion-web/content/posts/align_your_spine.md

 +++
-title = 'Align your spine: Minding the gaps in your xybersecurity program' date = 2025-04-03T13:42:34-05:00 draft = false tags = ["Vulnerability-Management", "CyberSecurity"]
+title = 'Align your spine: Minding the gaps in your cybersecurity program' date = 2025-04-03T13:42:34-05:00 draft = false tags = ["Vulnerability-Management", "CyberSecurity"]